We spent a week in Christchurch in June 2016.

 - CDB walk: just a little walk around and you see so many amazing things!
 There are the buildings that were damaged in the earthquake, colorful little tin sheep for the kids to play (or sit), cool mirror installations where everyone can spend a lot of time playing, the beautiful streets, the parks,… Well, it’s just such a beautiful place!
 A great place to get lost in.

-– Governors Bay: it’s a pretty place, with this beautiful bay.
+- Governors Bay: it’s a pretty place, with a beautiful bay.
 We were there for about an hour and we had an amazing – yet chilly – time.

 - Auntie Dai’s Dumplings: it was the first restaurant we tried (after Burger Fuel, of course).
 Oh, so good dumplings!
 Really really good one.
 Must try.
 The chilly sauce is another super good thing.
 Loved it.
 Everyone ate A LOT.